sagesteppe/SeedCollectionSize/README.md

 ### Linear Models

+For simpler interpretation of outputs, and to avoid consequences of over-parameterizing models, single best fit linear models - on occasion from an ensemble of a few models, are used.

 #### Final Models

-All initial stages of modelling will be performed using MuMin::pdredge.
+All initial stages of modelling will be performed using MuMin::dredge.
-`pdredge`, is simply a form of dredge which will allow for parallel computations if supplied a cluster.
+`dredge`, is simply a form of dredge which will allow for parallel computations if supplied a cluster.

-Seeds/Unit Mass ~ with(% viability, spatial weights) * aridity index * MAP * MPWQ * !(SPEI6 && SPEI 12 && SPEI24),  m.lim = c(0, 4), family = poisson)
+terms <- glm(
+  SeedMass ~ SeedViab * BIO1 * BIO12 * BIO18 * SPEI6 * SPEI12 * SPEI24 * X,
+  data = seeds, na.action = "na.fail", family = 'poisson'
+)

+models <- MuMIn::dredge(test_terms, subset = with(SeedViab), m.lim = c(0, 5))

 Percent viable seed are maintained in all models, this is an additional metric which is present both in the processed Bend data, and which is collected by crews on the date of collection.
 As I suspect the largest proportion of mass per, dried, collection is associated with seeds, whether viable or not.
-Only a single SPEI term will be retained in the final model.
 Models are then automatically selected via AIC tables.
 Finally all models with <sub>d</sub>AIC < 2 are ensembled.